-The repentant sinner who called upon God to be merciful to him, is the first person in the New Testament to use the word propitious- “God be merciful to me on the basis of propitiation”.
+The repentant sinner who called upon God to be merciful to him, is the first person in the New Testament to use the word propitious, when he exxclaimed, “God be merciful to me on the basis of propitiation”.
 He went down to his house justified, Luke 18:13,14.
 Under the terms of the New Covenant, God promises that “I will be merciful (propitious) to their unrighteousness, Hebrews 8:12.
-The mercy-seat was the same width and breadth as the ark, telling us that the ark (the person of Christ) and the mercy-seat, (the work of Christ), were perfectly matched.
+The mercy-seat was the same width and breadth as the ark, telling us that the ark (symbolical of the person of Christ) and the mercy-seat, (symbolising the work of Christ), were perfectly matched.
 But we are not told the thickness or depth of the gold of the mercy-seat, for there is an infinite supply of mercy for those who believe, enough to keep them secure for all eternity.

 In Hebrews 10:5-8 we have the Spirit of Christ in the psalmist telling of His work of sacrifice.
 Then we have the Spirit’s testimony telling us of the results of that work, Hebrews 10:15-17.
 God promises emphatically that He will not remember the sins and iniquities of His people any more, since He brought those sins into remembrance at Calvary, and Christ dealt with them effectively there.
 “No more” means in no way, nor at any time.
 Note that God pledges to positively not remember, not negatively to forget.
 We may forget, and then remember again, whereas God promises never to remember for ever.

-When Adam the head of the first creation fell, all creation had to be subjected to vanity, or else a fallen man would have been head over an unfallen creation.
+When Adam the head of the first creation fell, all creation had to be made subject to vanity, Romans 8:20, or else a fallen man would have been head over an unfallen creation.
 Now that He has obtained rights over the earth by His death, the Lord Jesus is able to bring in new conditions for God.
-He can now righteously deliver the present creation from the bondage of corruption that the fall of man brought it into, Romans 8:19-23.
+He can now righteously deliver the present creation from the bondage of corruption into which the fall of man had brought it, Romans 8:19-23.
 Colossians 1:20 assures us that on the basis of the blood of His cross, all things, whether in earth or in heaven, can be reconciled to God, for that alienation between God and His creation which took place at the Fall, can be remedied.

-God’s intention to create a new heavens and new earth can be realised.
-Unless the sin which has marred the first creation is dealt with, God cannot righteously introduced an eternal earth and heavens, for it would not have been evident that He was able to deal with the fall if the first creation.
+Unless the sin which has marred the first creation is dealt with, God cannot righteously introduce an eternal earth and heavens, for it would not have been evident that He was able to deal with the fall if the first creation.
 Having dealt with it through Christ, He is able to bring in new things that will never be spoiled.
 Daniel was told that Messiah the Prince would bring in “everlasting righteousness”, Daniel 9:24, and this He will do, on the basis of His death.
-It only remains for God to announce “Behold, I make all things new”, Revelation 21:5, and a “New heavens and a new earth, wherein dwelleth righteousness”, will be established, 2 Peter 3:13.
+It only remains for God to announce “Behold, I make all things new”, Revelation 21:5, and a “new heavens and a new earth, wherein dwelleth righteousness”, will be established, 2 Peter 3:13.
 At last there will be a settled and congenial place for righteous to dwell in, after all the turmoil brought in by Adam’s sin.
-At last those profound words spoken by John the Baptist will be fully brought to pass- “Behold the Lamb of God, which taketh away the sin of the world”, John 1:29.
+At last those profound words spoken by John the Baptist will be fully brought to pass, “Behold the Lamb of God, which taketh away the sin of the world”, John 1:29.

 1:30 This is He of whom I said, After me cometh a man which is preferred before me: for He was before me.